-Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard or the Command key on a Mac keyboard.
+Many objects can be moved from one location to another without restrictions by holding down the Ctrl/Command key on your keyboard.
 Three examples are discussed in this article:

 Planning interior spaces can be done more efficiently when furniture, appliances and cabinets can be moved around freely.

 To move a free-standing object through other objects

 - Click once on an object such as a piece of furniture, a cabinet or an appliance to select it.